LVG77/typer-app/README.md

 git remote add origin git@github.com:YOURNAME/my-new-tool.git git push -u origin main
 ```
-The template will have created a GitHub Action which runs your tool's test suite against every commit.
+The template will create a GitHub Action which runs your tool's test suite against every commit.

 ## Publishing your tool as a package to PyPI